ProtaStructure : Analysis

 Building Model Check

-If any of the above overlapping conditions is detected, you have to return back to the Graphic Editor and modify the members that cause the problem.
+If there are any errors or warnings, you have to return back to the Graphic Editor and modify the members that cause the problem.

 Building Model Validity Check option can be applied to the "Current Storey" or "All Storeys".